telenornms/skogul/README.rst

 collector of data, but is primarily designed to be a framework for building bridges between data collectors and storage engines.

+This repository contains the Skogul library/package, and ``skogul-x2y``, a binary that leverages the Skogul library to provide a bridge from X to Y, e.g. from a HTTP receiver to an InfluxDB sender. ``skogul-x2y`` supports most Skogul receivers and senders, but more complex chains can also be created.

+.. contents:: Table of contents
+   :depth: 2
+   :local:

 Quickstart
 ----------